Lauferin/chess/README.md

 This is a chess game, user against the computer.

-This project is still in development.
+This project is still under development.

 In order to install all the project after you clone: